 - Principles of Universal Design Seven common principles for UD promoted by advocates and used worldwide.

-- National Center on Universal Design for Learning (NCUDL) Supports the effective implementation of UD for learning (UDL) by connecting stakeholders in the field and providing resources and information.
+- National Center on Universal Design for Learning (NCUDL) Supports the effective implementation of UD for learning (UDL) by connecting stakeholders in the field and providing resources and information, including the UDL Guidelines.

 - Institute for Human Centered Design Organization committed to advancing the role of design in expanding opportunity and enhancing experience for people of all ages and abilities through excellence in design.

-- Ronald L. Mace Universal Design Institute Advances the concept of UD in all design disciplines, including housing, public-use buildings, outdoor and urban environments and related products.
+- Ronald L. Mace Center for Universal Design Advances the concept of UD in all design disciplines, including housing, public-use buildings, outdoor and urban environments, and related products.